 What do an Olympian skeleton racer, feminist activist, former United Nations ambassador, award-winning historian of medicine and Kentucky State Treasurer have in common?
 They are all women alumnae of the University of Kentucky, and they have all found ways to use their talents to make the world a better place.

 Simidele Adeagbo takes Nike’s “just do it” slogan literally.

-A former triple jumper at UK and Nike marketing employee, Adeagbo made history in 2018 as the first African to make it into the Winter Olympics in any event.
+A former triple jumper at UK and Nike marketing employee, Adeagbo made history in 2018 as the first Nigerian to make it into the Winter Olympics in any event.

 She thought her Olympic window closed in 2008 after she missed the triple jump standard at the trials.
 But when she heard about a team of women from Nigeria trying to make history by qualifying for the Olympics in the bobsled, she was inspired to join them - despite knowing nothing about the sport.
 When the women announced a team tryout, Adeagbo decided to take the 22-hour flight from South Africa, where she was working, to Houston for her second shot at her Olympic dream.

 When she got there, she discovered that while the bobsled team was already set, skeleton was still an option.
 It was an opportunity to make history as the first Nigerian and Black woman to compete in the sport at the Olympic level.
 Adeagbo touched a skeleton sled for the very first time in September 2017, a little over 100 days before the 2018 Olympics opened.